 Mestrovic is one of Croatia’s best-known sculptors.
-Born in 1883 in a village in present-day Slavonia, he moved to Split to work as an apprentice in a stone cutter’s workshop before going to study at the Academy of Fine Arts in Vienna at the age of 18.
+Born in 1883 in a present-day Slavonian village, he moved to Split to work as an apprentice in a stone cutter’s workshop.
+He then went on to study at the Academy of Fine Arts in Vienna at the age of 18.
 Moving on to Paris, his work started to attract attention from others in the art world at the time.
-Having moved back to Croatia in the 1920s, he was imprisoned for three months during World War II by the then fascist government, although was released following the intervention of the Vatican.
-Escaping to Western Europe, Mestrovic moved to the United States after World War II to teach at Syrcacuse University.
-After gaining American citizenship in 1954, Mestrovic stayed in the U.S. for the remainder of his life, and died there in 1962.
+Having moved back to Croatia in the 1920s, he was imprisoned for three months during World War II by the then-fascist government, although was released following the intervention of the Vatican.
+Escaping to Western Europe, Mestrovic moved to the United States after World War II to teach at Syracuse University.
+After gaining American citizenship in 1954, Mestrovic stayed in the U.S. for the remainder of his life.
+He died there in 1962.

 - Oscar Nemon website

 Inventor and electrical engineer Tesla’s work in the late 19th and early 20th centuries did much for the technological development of electricity and wireless devices and communication (i.e. radio) amongst many other (sometimes overlooked) achievements.

 He was born near the town of Gospic in present-day Croatia, although his ethnicity was Serbian (and he later moved to the U.S. and took American citizenship).
 He is celebrated with monuments, statues and museums in both Croatia and Serbia (the airport in Belgrade is named Nikola Tesla Airport), as well as in the United States.
 The unit tesla, used to measure magnetic fields, is named after the inventor.
 His name has also been used by Tesla Motors, the famous manufacturer of electric cars.
 His name has even been used by the 80s hard rock band (!)
 Tesla.